Physical Requirements

 Zodiac rides require balance and mobility; expect cold conditions and no early return for discomfort (no alternate activity)

-Beluga kayaking is beginner-friendly with a safety briefing; travelers must enter and exit a kayak on land, sit for 2–3 hours and may paddle briefly upstream (no alternate activity).
-Double kayaks typically available
+Beluga kayaking is beginner-friendly with a safety briefing; travelers must get in and out of a kayak on land, sit for 2–3 hours and may paddle briefly upstream (no alternate activity).
+Double kayaks are typically available

 Not appropriate for travelers using wheelchairs, walkers or canes